- High Blood Pressure Slideshow Pictures

 What is captopril, and how does it work (mechanism of action)?

-DRUG CLASS AND MECHANISM: Captopril is an oral drug and a member of a class of drugs called angiotensin converting enzyme (ACE) inhibitors.
+Captopril is an oral drug and a member of a class of drugs called angiotensin converting enzyme (ACE) inhibitors.
 ACE inhibitors are used for treating high blood pressure, heart failure, and for preventing kidney failure due to high blood pressure and diabetes.
 Other ACE inhibitors include enalapril (Vasotec), quinapril (Accupril), ramipril (Altace), fosinopril (Monopril), benazepril (Lotensin), lisinopril (Zestril, Prinivil), moexipril (Univasc) and trandolapril (Mavik).

 Angiotensin II is a very potent chemical that causes the muscles surrounding blood vessels to contract, thereby narrowing the vessels.
 The narrowing of the vessels increases the pressure within the vessels causing high blood pressure (hypertension).
 Angiotensin II is formed from angiotensin I in the blood by the enzyme angiotensin converting enzyme or ACE.
 ACE inhibitors are medications that slow (inhibit) the activity of the enzyme ACE and decrease the production of angiotensin II.
 As a result, blood vessels enlarge or dilate, and blood pressure is reduced.
 The lower blood pressure makes it easier for the heart to pump blood and can improve the function of a failing heart.
-In addition, progression of the blood vessel disease within the kidney caused by high blood pressure or diabetes is slowed.
+In addition, progression of the disease in the blood vessels within the kidney caused by high blood pressure or diabetes is slowed.
 The FDA approved captopril in April 1981.